-Your vehicle is designed to meet all emission regulations and provide excellent fuel economy when using high-quality regular unleaded gasoline with an octane rating of 87.
+This engine is designed to meet all emissions regulations and provide excellent fuel economy and performance when using high-quality unleaded "regular" gasoline having an octane rating of 87.
 The use of premium gasoline is not recommended, as it will not provide any benefit over regular gasoline in these engines.

 Light spark knock at low engine speeds is not harmful to your engine.
 However, continued heavy spark knock at high speeds can cause damage and immediate service is required.

-Poor quality gasoline can cause problems such as hard starting, stalling and hesitations.
-If you experience these symptoms, try another brand of gasoline (with the appropriate octane rating for your engine) before considering service for the vehicle.
+Poor quality gasoline can cause problems such as hard starting, stalling, and hesitations.
+If you experience these symptoms, try another brand of gasoline before considering service for the vehicle.